Pilot Resume Examples

 Expert Tips for Pilot Resume Optimization

-- •Emphasize Flight Hours: Clearly state your total flying hours and break them down by type of aircraft and flight conditions to immediately showcase your level of experience.
+- •Emphasize Flight Hours: Clearly state your total flying hours and break them down by type of aircraft and flight conditions to immediately surface your level of experience.

 - •Highlight Key Certifications: Ensure your resume prominently features all relevant certifications, such as the ATP, and any additional endorsements like Type Ratings for particular aircraft.